-Development of the local plans should include a process to identify local priorities and needs, and the resources required for implementation.
+Development of the local plans should include a process to identify local priorities and needs and the resources required for implementation.
 The priorities should reflect the input of key stakeholders involved in development of the Psychiatric Emergency Plan as well as the broader community.
-This will build on the ongoing communication and collaboration LMHAs and LBHAs have with local stakeholders.
+This builds on the ongoing communication and collaboration LMHAs and LBHAs have with local stakeholders.
 The primary purpose is to support local planning, collaboration, and resource development.
-The information will also provide a clear picture of needs across the state and support planning at the state level.
-Please provide as much detail as practical for long-term planning.
+The information provides a clear picture of needs across the state and support planning at the state level.

-In the table below, identify your service area's priorities for use of any new funding should it become available in the future.
+In the table below, identify the local service area's priorities for use of any new funding should it become available in the future.
 Do not include planned services and projects that have an identified source of funding.
 Consider regional needs and potential use of robust transportation and alternatives to hospital care.
 Examples of alternatives to hospital care include residential facilities for non-restorable individuals, outpatient commitments, and other individuals needing long-term care, including geriatric patients with mental health needs.
 Also consider services needed to improve community tenure and avoid hospitalization.